rudresh051/Software-Testing-Resources/Misc/Talks/2025_25_02_QA_Podcast.md

 * Confluence - Find all the numbers

 ## How to explain the numbers which we put in our CV in interviews?

+* Delivered 50 Story points in sprint ( In 1 day 3-4 points)
+* Put those numbers which you can explain
+* Don't fake and start being honest
+* Be very flexible to work on other technologies
+* Be enthusiast
+* BDD on Make my Trip
+* Travel Portals are full of dynamic things

+## How to convince recruiter for multiple switches in our career?

+* Talk and confidently about genuine reasons and always welcom

+## How to get a job after career gap?

+* Career gaps are okay as long as you can justify them
+* Tell them what you were doing - business help, yoga, family demands.
+Proper story.
+Close to the truth

+## How to prepare Introduction for Interview?

+## How to not lose focus when we start learning coding and automation?

+## How to solve a new coding problem in Interviews?

+## Why did you choose to become Test Automation Architect?

+## How to Become a Test Automation Architect?

+## Is Certification important?
+Who should do Certification?

+## How do you stay up-to-date with the latest testing tools, techniques, and industry changes?

+## Will AI disrupt the testing industry

+## What to study as a software tester in AI?

+* Prompt Engineering - It is different from google search
+* Applitool - Good to start with

+## How to manage work and family life?

+Working on Zones

+## Final Advice -

+* Stay relevant to the Market - Staying relevant is as good as survival for the fittest
+* Not very Master on something